-31. WHO CAN REPRESENT A NATURAL PERSON BEFORE THE BOARD?
+32. WHO CAN REPRESENT A NATURAL PERSON BEFORE THE BOARD?

-A natural person is the term in the law for a human being who is acting in his or her own name.
+A natural person is the term in the law for a human being who is acting in his or her own name representing his or her own interests.
 A natural person may be represented by an attorney, or he or she may represent himself or herself.
 If a natural person who is also a party chooses to represent him or herself, that person can argue the case to the Board by summarizing the facts and offering legal argument, can testify, and can ask questions and cross-examine witnesses who appear.

-32. WHAT HAPPENS IF THE PERSON APPEALING A CASE OR THE APPLICANT DOESN'T SHOW UP FOR THE HEARING?
+33. WHAT HAPPENS IF THE PERSON APPEALING A CASE OR THE APPLICANT DOESN'T SHOW UP FOR THE HEARING?